 5. Follow a good diet for reducing oily skin

 While there is still much research to be done on the connection between diet and skin, studies (and lots of personal anecdotes) have shown that certain foods can increase the size of the oil glands (i.e., enlarged pores) and stimulate the production of sebum (skin oil).
 The main food types in this category are dairy (especially cow's milk) and refined carbohydrates.
 These types of food trigger the production of insulin-like growth factor-1 that attaches to the receptors within your oil glands, so they produce more oil.
 A good skin oil-reducing diet should include meat, fish, vegetables, eggs, and unrefined carbohydrates.
 It should not involve refined carbohydrates (pasta, white bread), sweets, and extra salty fast and instant foods.
 Click here to read more on the best diet for acne-prone skin.

 6. Use blotting paper and makeup wipes to remove excess oil

-It may seem quite old-fashioned, but using blotting paper and oil-free makeup remover wipes is one of the best ways to remove excess oil from your skin during the day.
+It may seem quite old-fashioned, but using blotting paper and oil-free makeup remover wipes is one of the best ways to remove extra oil from your skin during the day.
 Check out our favorite makeup remover

 7. Consider an oral medication to balance your hormones and oil production (females only)